Crucial Steps to Take Before Hurricane Dorian Arrives

 - Download the FEMA app from the Apple, Android, or GooglePlay store and turn on notifications.

-Once the storm has passed, assess your situation, follow our recommended steps for regaining financial stability, and become familiar with the available support programs in place for immediate and long-term disaster relief.
+Once the storm has passed, assess your situation, follow our recommended steps for available support programs in place for immediate and long-term disaster relief.

 If you find it difficult to find your footing after the disaster, Project Porchlight can provide free objective advice and support to accelerate your recovery and get you back to normal.